Statistical Learning of Value-at-Risk and Expected Shortfall: Introduction

-The paper is organized as follows.
-Section \ref{secprealg} presents our base learning algorithm.
-Relying on the general results of the companion paper \citep[Section \ref*{regest-p:tools}] {papregest}, Section \ref{algo:ca} performs the corresponding convergence analysis.
+\paragraph{Outline of the paper.} Section \ref{secprealg} introduces the setup and our learning algorithm.
+Section \ref{algo:ca} delivers the corresponding convergence analysis.
 Section \ref{sec:learningwithneuralnets} discusses specializations of this scheme and its errors to the case of inference via neural networks.
 We introduce multi-quantile extensions of the above in Section~\ref{sec:multi_alpha}.
 Sections \ref{sec:toymodel} and \ref{sec:imstoprocess} discuss numerical experiments.
-Appendix \ref{s:qsrepr} gathers classical elicitability results underlying different possible VaR and ES learning algorithms {(including the one in Section \ref{secprealg}, but also a joint representation \`a la \citep{fiss:zieg:16,fiss:zieg:gnei:15}, shown less efficient numerically in the paper's github)}.
-Appendix \ref{app:roledatatransf} discusses the role of data transformations in the scheme proposed and their consequences on the respective error bounds.

-We denote by $(\Omega, \cA, \PP)$ a probability space, which admits all the random variables appearing below (the existence of $(\Omega,\cA,\PP)$ can be verified a posteriori), with corresponding expectation operator denoted by $ \Esp{\,\cdot\,}$, and we denote by $\cR$ the Borel sigma algebra on $\R$.
+Section \ref{s:qsrepr} reviews classical properties of the unconditional VaR and ES.
+Technical proofs are deferred to Section \ref{sec:tecpro}.